 Aldeburgh Music Club

-Founded by Benjamin Britten in 1952, Aldeburgh Music Club is one of the leading choirs in East Anglia with over 100 voices.
+Aldeburgh Music Club is one of the leading choirs in East Anglia with over 100 members.

 Looking for experienced singers